-The school will purchase spare AAIs from a pharmaceutical supplier, such as the local pharmacy.

-The school will submit a request, signed by the headteacher, to the pharmaceutical supplier when purchasing AAIs, which outlines:

-The name of the school.

-- The purposes for which the product is required. - The total quantity required.

-The headteacher, in conjunction with the school nurse, will decide which brands of AAI to purchase.

-Where possible, the school will hold one brand of AAI to avoid confusion with administration and training; however, subject to the brands pupils are prescribed, the school may decide to purchase multiple brands.

-The school will purchase AAIs in accordance with age-based criteria, relevant to the age of pupils at risk of anaphylaxis, to ensure the correct dosage requirements are adhered to.
-These are as follows:

-- For pupils under age 6: 0.15 milligrams of adrenaline - For pupils aged 6-12: 0.3 milligrams of adrenaline

-Spare AAIs are stored as part of an emergency anaphylaxis kit, which includes the following:

-- One or more AAIs - Instructions on how to use the device(s) - Instructions on the storage of the device(s) - Manufacturer's information - A checklist of injectors, identified by the batch number and expiry date, alongside records of monthly checks - A note of the arrangements for replacing the injectors - A list of pupils to whom the AAI can be administered - An administration record

-Pupils who have prescribed AAI devices, and are over the age of seven, are able to keep their device in their possession.
-For pupils under the age of seven who have prescribed AAI devices, these are stored in a suitably safe and easily accessible location.

-Spare AAIs are not located more than five minutes away from where they may be required.
+- choose to do so spare AAIs can be purchased from a pharmaceutical supplier, such as the local pharmacy. - 12.3 The school will submit a request, signed by the headteacher, to the pharmaceutical supplier when purchasing AAIs, which outlines: - The name of the school. - The purposes for which the product is required. - The total quantity required. - 12.4 The headteacher, seeking advice from the pharmaceutical supplier will decide which brands of AAI to purchase. - 12.5 Where possible, the school will hold one brand of AAI to avoid confusion with administration and training; however, subject to the brands pupils are prescribed, the school may decide to purchase multiple brands. - 12.6 The school will purchase AAIs in accordance with age-based criteria, relevant to the age of pupils at risk of anaphylaxis, to ensure the correct dosage requirements are adhered to.
+These are as follows: - For pupils under age 6: 0.15 milligrams of adrenaline - For pupils aged 6-12: 0.3 milligrams of adrenaline - 12.7 Spare AAIs are stored as part of an emergency anaphylaxis kit, which will include the following: - One or more AAIs - Instructions on how to use the device(s) - Instructions on the storage of the device(s) - Manufacturer's information - A checklist of injectors, identified by the batch number and expiry date, alongside records of monthly checks - A note of the arrangements for replacing the injectors - A list of pupils to whom the AAI can be administered - An administration record - 12.8 Pupils who have prescribed AAI devices, and are over the age of seven, are able to keep their device in their possession.
+For pupils under the age of seven who have prescribed AAI devices, these are stored in a suitably safe and easily accessible location. - 12.9 Spare AAIs are not located more than five minutes away from where they may be required.
 The emergency anaphylaxis kit(s) can be found at the following locations:

-- Name of location

-- Name of location

-- Name of location

-All staff have access to AAI devices, but these are out of reach and inaccessible to pupils - AAI devices are not locked away where access is restricted.

-All spare AAI devices will be clearly labelled to avoid confusion with any device prescribed to a named pupil.

-In line with manufacturer's guidelines, all AAI devices are stored at room temperature in line with manufacturer's guidelines, protected from direct sunlight and extreme temperature.

-The following staff members are responsible for maintaining the emergency anaphylaxis kit(s):

-Name of staff member

-- Name of staff member - Name of staff member

-The above staff members conduct a monthly\check of the emergency anaphylaxis kit(s) to ensure that:

-- Spare AAI devices are present and have not expired. - Replacement AAIs are obtained when expiry dates are approaching.

-The following staff member is responsible for overseeing the protocol for the use of spare AAIs, its monitoring and implementation, and for maintaining the Register of AAIs: Name of staff member.

-Any used or expired AAIs are disposed of after use in accordance with manufacturer's instructions.

-Used AAIs may also be given to paramedics upon arrival, in the event of a severe allergic reaction, in accordance with this policy.

-A sharps bin is utilised where used or expired AAIs are disposed of on the school premises.

-Where any AAIs are used, the following information will be recorded on the AAI Record:

-- Where and when the reaction took place - How much medication was given and by whom
+- School office - 12.10 All staff will have access to AAI devices, but these will be stored out of reach and inaccessible to pupils AAI devices will not be locked away where access is restricted. - 12.11 All spare AAI devices will be clearly labelled to avoid confusion with any device prescribed to a named pupil. - 12.12 In line with manufacturer's guidelines, all AAI devices are stored at room temperature in line with manufacturer's guidelines, protected from direct sunlight and extreme temperature. - 12.13 The following staff members are responsible for maintaining the emergency anaphylaxis kit(s): - Sian King - 12.14 The above staff members conduct a monthly_check of the emergency anaphylaxis kit(s) to ensure that: - Spare AAI devices are present and have not expired. - Replacement AAIs are obtained when expiry dates are approaching. - 12.15 The following staff member is responsible for overseeing the protocol for the use of spare AAIs, its monitoring and implementation, and for maintaining the Register of AAIs: Sian King. - 12.16 Any used or expired AAIs are disposed of after use in accordance with manufacturer's instructions. - 12.17 Used AAIs may also be given to paramedics upon arrival, in the event of a severe allergic reaction, in accordance with this policy. - 12.18 A sharps bin is utilised where used or expired AAIs are disposed of on the school premises. - 12.19 Where any AAIs are used, the following information will be recorded on the AAI Record: - Where and when the reaction took place - How much medication was given and by whom

-Access to spare AAIs
+13.0 Access to spare AAIs